vaishnavii-25/Pair-A-Dox/README.md

 ## Overview

 Pair-A-Dox is a full-stack memory card matching game built using React and Express.
 The objective is to match all pairs of cards in the shortest possible time.
 Player scores are stored in a MongoDB database, allowing completed games to be recorded and displayed on a leaderboard.
+ USE THIS LINK TO ACCESS THE GAME: https://pair-a-dox-jyxl.vercel.app/

 ---